jst-build/jst/doc/concepts/service-target-cache.md

 if `just serve` has to build targets.

-The associated remote-execution endpoint can well be the same process simultaneously acting as `just execute`.
+The associated remote-execution endpoint can well be the same process simultaneously acting as `jst backend execute`.
 In fact, this is the default if no remote-execution endpoint is specified.

 ### Sources: local git repositories and remote trees